 - Documents everything in writing so you have a clear record of what we are doing and why.

-What heroSOLD does not do
+What heroSOLD does not do?

 - Provide legal advice.
 SCRA application, foreclosure proceedings, eviction questions, and divorce-related property issues belong with JAG or a private attorney.

 - Promise outcomes.
 We cannot tell you whether your lender will approve a short sale, whether the VA will accept a compromise sale, or how long any specific path will take.
-We coordinate the real estate side of whatever path is selected, in real-time, as the situation develops.
+We coordinate the real estate side of whatever path is selected in real time as the situation develops.

 - Replace any of the other professionals listed above.
 We are one coordinator, not a one-stop shop for everything.